The current 2024 presidential election odds make Donald Trump the clear favorite to return to the Oval Office.

 Winning Party

 This is a simple wager on which party will produce the 2024 election winner.
 It means you do not have to specify a candidate, so it is a popular bet when the vote is still a couple of years away.
-Bet365 has:
+As of May 25th, 2023, Bet365 has:

 Winning Gender

 A prediction on whether a man or a woman will win the election.
-A man is -250 in the US election betting odds 2024 and a woman is +350.
+A man was -250 in the US election betting odds 2024 and a woman was +350 before both Biden and Trump secured the required amount of delegates to become the presumptive nominee for their respective parties.

 Democrat Nominee